Child neurology residency

 close icon

-Our team has the only fellowship trained pediatric movement disorder specialist in Michigan.
-We offer clinics that specialize in several common movement disorders, including tics, Tourette syndrome, dystonia, ataxia and cerebral palsy (spasticity).
+Our team has a fellowship trained pediatric movement disorder specialist in Michigan.
+We offer clinics that specialize in several common movement disorders, including Tourette syndrome, dystonia, ataxia and cerebral palsy (spasticity).
 These clinics bring professionals from many areas together to work with children in a coordinated treatment program.
-Our neuroscience center team will first identify a diagnosis utilizing brain imaging, genetics and other advanced procedures like deep brain stimulation, baclofen pump, botulinum toxin and dorsal root rhizotomy.
-Then they will recommend a treatment plan to help reduce symptoms.
-Although there are no treatments that cure or modify the progression of neurological diseases, we can help improve quality of life.
+Our neuroscience center team will first identify a diagnosis utilizing clinical assessment, brain imaging, and/or genetics as well as offer treatment options such as deep brain stimulation, intrathecal baclofen pumps, botulinum toxin injections and selective dorsal rhizotomy.
+For complex cases, we collaborate with surgical and non-surgical experts to develop a specialized treatment plan in our bimonthly AMPS (advanced management of pediatric spasticity) conference.
+The goal setting is done in collaboration with families and other allied health workers (PT, OT, etc) from around the state.

 Neuromuscular disorders